-These Air Fryer Green Beans are the most delicious crispy green beans for a quick 15 minutes side dish.
+These Air Fryer Green Beans are the most delicious crispy green beans for a quick 15-minute side dish.

-This recipe is also dairy-free, vegan, and keto-friendly.
+This recipe is also dairy-free, vegan, and healthy.

 I love my air fryer when it comes to vegetables!
 Nothing is easier than air fryer broccoli or air fryer green beans.